-In accordance with the LTSP, LM conducts groundwater monitoring every 5 years to demonstrate the site-specific uranium action level has not been exceeded.
+In accordance with the LTSP, LM conducts groundwater monitoring every 5 years to demonstrate that the site-specific uranium action level has not been exceeded.
 Groundwater was sampled and groundwater levels were measured annually from 1998 through 2001.
 Following the 2001 sampling event, the monitoring frequency changed to once every 5 years.
 The most recent sampling event occurred in July 2016.

-The groundwater monitoring network consists of 16 monitoring wells, including six POC wells, two monitoring wells to monitor background groundwater quality, and eight wells to monitor groundwater levels (Table 8-2 and Figure 8-2).
+The groundwater monitoring network consists of 16 monitoring wells.
+That total includes six POC wells, two monitoring wells to monitor background groundwater quality, and eight wells to monitor groundwater levels (Table 8-2 and Figure 8-2).
 The indicator analyte for disposal cell performance is uranium, which was selected because of its presence in tailings pore fluid, its relatively high mobility in groundwater, and its low concentration in upgradient (background) groundwater.
 The site-specific screening monitoring action level (action level) concentration for uranium is 0.013 milligram per liter (mg/L).
-The basis for this action level is the maximum observed concentration of uranium in background samples determined before long-term surveillance and maintenance activities began.
-The U.S. Environmental Protection Agency established a maximum concentration limit for uranium of 0.044 mg/L in groundwater (40 CFR 192, Subpart A, Table 1).
-Samples are also collected for major anions (chloride and sulfate) and cations (calcium, magnesium, potassium, and sodium), metals (iron and manganese), and total dissolved solids as indicators of general water quality.
+The basis for this action level is the maximum observed concentration of uranium in background samples before long-term surveillance and maintenance activities began.
+The U.S. Environmental Protection Agency established a maximum concentration limit for uranium of 0.044 mg/L in groundwater (40 CFR 192 Subpart A Table 1).